user8555/user8555.github.io/_posts/2021-09-23-distributed-logging-apps.md

 ### Approach 2

 We can do similar to approach 2 above.
 This will force all multi-partition writes to be written to the transaction log first and adds the 2N message overhead for writing across N partitions.

+## Split partition - Incremental DB scaling

+### Approach 1

+1. Create another RG
+2. Define it as synchronous mirror of original with a filter
+3. Writes to segment belonging to new RG go through original RG and new one and needs quorum from original RG and new RG.
+4. Writes to segment belonging only to original RG dont go to new RG
+5. Reads are forwarded as well
+6. Once catchup is complete, writes/reads to segments belonging to new RG are pass through for original RG and don't make any changes there
+7. Transfer ownership of half range atomically via metadata update to new RG.
+Keep rest in original RG
+8. Forward metadata update info to both RGs, so that they stop accepting writes for invalid ranges
+9. Instruct original RG to remove entries that it is not a owner of

+#### Cons:
+1. Requires a synchronous filtering mirror feature

+### Approach 2

+1. Create 2 RG clones, each with filter for different halves
+2. These 2 clones will be located in the same 3 places the original RG is located.
+These 2 clones are shallow clones; essentially metadata specifications for filters when the clone is created and hence very fast operations.
+3. These are shallow clones pointing to the same underlying log and compacted region of original RG.
+Hence any data updates to the original RG will be visible to the shallow clones as well
+4. Make an atomic metadata update removing the old key range mapping to old RG and mapping the new 2 halves to the 2 new RG clones instead.
+All writes made before this metadata update will be sent to the original RG.
+They will still be visible to the 2 clones as per (3).
+Writes after the metadata update will be sent to the 2 new RGs.
+Since this was an transactional metadata update, we will never see writes go to new as well as old RGs simultaneously guaranteeing correctness and consistency.

+#### Cons:
+1. Requires a RG clone with filtering feature